orcwg/orcwg/cyber-resilience-sig/README.md

 The Vulnerability management specification, along with related input will be shared with [CEN/CENELEC][] as contribution to the [Harmonised Standard on vulnerability handling](https://github.com/orcwg/cra-hub/blob/main/standards.md#milestone-1---horizontal-standards-due-august-30-2026).

+This specification will help open source softare stewards meet the obligations of their light-touch regulatory regime.

 <details>
   <summary>More info</summary>